LaurenceJJones/workshop-katacoda/crowdsec-appsec/intro.md

 ### What is CrowdSec AppSec Component?

 CrowdSec AppSec Component is a component that can be used to protect your web applications.
 It allows web servers to forward the request to the component and get a response back to allow or block the request.

-## Why not just call it a WAF?

-The key difference is that CrowdSec AppSec Component is not a proxy, it is a component that can be used to protect your web applications.